onflow/docs/docs/evm/ethereum-vs-flow-evm.md

 Gateway is a new software package provided by the Flow Foundation.
 It communicates with the Flow access nodes and can be run by anyone (unstaked).
 It serves two purposes:

-**Gateway as a light client**
+**Gateway As A Light Client**

 A *gateway* follows the Flow block productions and collects and verifies EVM-related events.
 Using this collected and indexed data, it accepts RPC requests and provides JSON-RPC endpoints for any third-party applications that want to interact directly with the Flow EVM (see [list of supported endpoints](https://github.com/onflow/flow-evm-gateway?tab=readme-ov-file#supported-namespaces-and-methods)).
 EVM events include all information needed to reconstruct the EVM state since the genesis block (replayability).
 By re-executing transactions, the gateway can collect traces and maintain a local and archival copy of the EVM state over time.

-**Gateway as a sequencer**
+**Gateway As a Sequencer**

 As mentioned, EVM on Flow can be seen as a higher-level environment built on top of Cadence.
 Thus, all EVM transactions must be submitted through a Flow transaction (a wrapped call to the EVM).
 The gateway accepts EVM transactions, runs an internal mempool of transactions, wraps batches of EVM transactions in Flow transactions, and submits them.

 Note that the safety of transaction execution is not dependent on the gateway; they only relay the transaction.
 The safety measures of the EVM environment (e.g., Nonce, etc.) ensure that each transaction is executed at most once.
 Since gateways are submitting Flow transactions, they have to pay the related transaction fees.
 Part of these fees is associated with the computation fees of the EVM transaction.

-To facilitate the repayment of fees, the EVM run transaction function accepts a coinbase address, collects the gas fees from the transaction, and pays it to the address provided by the gateway node.
+To facilitate the repayment of fees, the `evm.run` function accepts a coinbase address, collects the gas fees from the transaction, and pays it to the address provided by the gateway node.
 Essentially, the transaction wrapper behaves similarly to a miner, receives the gas usage fees on an EVM address, and pays for the transaction fees.
 The gas price per unit of gas creates a marketplace for these 3rd parties to compete over transactions.

-**Censorship resistance and MEV protection**
+**Censorship Resistance and MEV Protection**

 Since EVM on Flow runs on the Flow network, it benefits from Flow’s protections against censorship and MEV attacks.
 The Flow network natively provides censorship & MEV resistance which is achieved by designating specific validators for building transaction bundles that are separated from the validators proposing blocks (proposer-builder separation).
 You can read more about it on the Flow’s protocol white paper.
 For extra protection on the EVM side, the gateway software is designed to be fully configurable and as lightweight as possible.
 This enables anyone with an account on Flow (e.g., any application) to run this software.

-**EIP-1559**
+**Fee Market Change (EIP-1559)**

 [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) is supported by the EVM on Flow and Gateway nodes can decide on the inclusion of the transactions based on the tips or gas fees.
 The parameters for the EIP 1559 are adjustable by the Flow network.
 Currently, the base fee is set to zero, as EVM transactions are wrapped by the Flow transactions.